Child Development Centres

 The children come from different backgrounds.
 Some are orphans, children of HIV/AIDS-affected parents but are themselves negative.
 Other children have parents who are commercial sex workers.
 There are children of parents with leprosy and incurable diseases.
 Our children receive love, care and attention in a safe & protective home.
 Their needs for food, clothing, medical treatment are met here.
 They also receive a formal education.

 Unlike some children’s homes in India our three care homes each have 24/7 electricity and running water, attached toilets and bathrooms.
 The dormitories are equipped with individual beds & cotton mattresses for each child, and individual storage space for their belongings.

-We don’t provide a child sponsorship program in this program as changes in direction within the government’s child welfare initiatives have made this rather difficult.
+We don’t provide a child sponsorship program here due to changes in the direction within the government’s child welfare initiatives.